 - 1 cup frozen peas 140g

-Next, add the ground beef (or other ground meat) and brown all over, breaking up and stirring as you go.
+- Next, add the ground beef (or other ground meat) and brown all over, breaking up and stirring as you go.
 Add the tomato and stir through.
-Cook around 5 minutes or so until the tomato appears cooked then add the peas.
+Season with a little salt and pepper to taste.
+Cook around 5 minutes or so until the tomato appears cooked then add the peas and water.
 Cook a minute or two more then serve.
 Often traditionally served with Indian breads such as paratha, also works well with rice.

 - Easiest Greek Hamburgers by Positively Stacey